ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: reset_average_before_measurement

-    Specifies whether the measurement returned from any measurement call starts with a new measurement call (VI_TRUE) or  returns a measurement that has already begun or completed(VI_FALSE). for information about supported devices.
+    Specifies whether the measurement returned from any measurement call starts with a new measurement call (True) or  returns a measurement that has already begun or completed(False). for information about supported devices.
-    When you set the NIDCPOWER_ATTR_SAMPLES_TO_AVERAGE attribute in the Running state, the output channel measurements might  move out of synchronization.
-While NI-DCPower automatically synchronizes measurements upon the initialization of a  session, you can force a synchronization in the running state before you run the niDCPower_MeasureMultiple function.
-To  force a synchronization in the running state, set this attribute to VI_TRUE, and then run the niDCPower_MeasureMultiple  function, specifying all channels in the channel name parameter.
-You can set the  NIDCPOWER_ATTR_RESET_AVERAGE_BEFORE_MEASUREMENT attribute to VI_FALSE after the niDCPower_MeasureMultiple function  completes.
+    When you set the :py:data:`nidcpower.Session.samples_to_average` property in the Running state, the output channel measurements might  move out of synchronization.
+While NI-DCPower automatically synchronizes measurements upon the initialization of a  session, you can force a synchronization in the running state before you run the :py:meth:`nidcpower.Session.measure_multiple` method.
+To  force a synchronization in the running state, set this property to True, and then run the :py:meth:`nidcpower.Session.measure_multiple`  method, specifying all channels in the channel name parameter.
+You can set the  :py:data:`nidcpower.Session.reset_average_before_measurement` property to False after the :py:meth:`nidcpower.Session.measure_multiple` method  completes.
-    Default Value: VI_TRUE
+    Default Value: True

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the